Cognitive Training for Language Models: Towards General Capabilities via Cross-Entropy Games: Streamlined Xent Games

-An undesirable outcome in this case is that we end up in a \emph{transfer cul-de-sac}, i.e that we are not able to further pick any new game (even a copy of an old one) satisfying (\ref{eq:old-to-new-nonneg} and \ref{eq:new-to-old-nonneg}). \begin{rem} Although this is a priori undesirable, artificially clipping transfer values from below by $0$ can allow one to continue performing cognitive training without breaking the meta-objective $\mathcal{O}$. \end{rem}
+\begin{rem} An undesirable outcome that we want to avoid is that we end up in a \emph{transfer cul-de-sac}, i.e that we are not able to further pick any new game (even a copy of an old one) satisfying (\ref{eq:old-to-new-nonneg} and \ref{eq:new-to-old-nonneg}).
+In case an otherwise useful game happens to negatively correlate with one (or a few) old games, a solution can be simply to append to it a number of copies of these old games to prevent regression on them (and hence negative correlation). \end{rem}